halka/Morse-Etude-Stick/README.md

-# Morse Code Trainer, Communicator, and CW Keyer for esp32 based M5StickC Plus
+# Morse Code Trainer
 Forked from [marsPRE/WristMorse: Morse Code Keyer, Bluetooth morse Keyboard, Touch paddle, morse trainer and wireless morse transmitter](https://github.com/marsPRE/WristMorse)

 ## Introduction

 This project is a versatile Morse code trainer, communicator, and CW keyer designed for the M5StickC Plus device.
 The Morserino project inspires it.

-## Features
+## Objective
-- CW keyer mode for operating
-- Koch method trainer for learning Morse code progressively
-- Echo trainer for practising Morse code by listening and repeating characters
-- Intuitive menu navigation
-- EEPROM data handling for storing user settings
+- Acquire a technique telegraph communication

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.